lsmf/dmix/README.md

 This fork is a placeholder and will focus on some minor changes to make MPDroid easier to use for me and especially for kids.
-Main change will be sort order by album name.
+Main change will be sort order by artist+album name.
 Currently in the process of setting up the environment.

 ## MPDroid